-- 1. The Board of Directors shall enable adequate channels in order to know the proposals that shareholders may make with regards to the management of the Company. - 2.
-The Board of Directors may, with the collaboration of those senior managers that it considers appropriate, or of any of the directors or of the Lead Independent Director, organise informational seminars on the progress of the Company and its Group, for those shareholders who reside in the most relevant financial markets in Spain and in other countries. - 3.
-The Board of Directors shall likewise establish adequate mechanisms in order to exchange regular information with the institutional shareholders, which make up part of the shareholders of the company.
+- 1. The board of directors shall enable adequate channels in order to know the proposals that shareholders may make with regards to the management of the Company. - 2.
+The board of directors may, with the collaboration of those senior managers that it considers appropriate, or any of the directors or the LID, organise informational seminars on the progress of the Company and its Group, for those shareholders who reside in the most relevant financial markets in Spain and in other countries. - 3.
+The board of directors shall likewise establish adequate mechanisms in order to exchange regular information with the institutional shareholders, which make up part of the shareholders of the company.
 Under no circumstances shall these mechanisms lead to giving to these institutional shareholders any information that could give them an advantage with respect to other shareholders of the Company. - 4.
-The Board of Directors shall encourage the informed participation of the shareholders at the Annual General Meetings and shall adopt whatever measures are advisable in order to assist the efficient exercise by the Annual General Meeting of the duties inherent in it in accordance with statute, the Articles of Association and the General Meeting of Shareholders Regulations.
+The board of directors shall encourage the informed participation of shareholders at the General Meeting of

+Shareholders and shall adopt whatever measures are advisable in order to assist the efficient exercise by the General Meeting of Shareholders of the duties inherent in it in accordance with statute, the Articles of Association and the General Meeting of Shareholders Regulations.